ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/bring-me-the-horizon-amo-cd.markdown

   \ production.
 What has transpired is one of their most exhilarating, genre crossing\
   \ albums to date.
 While amo has some surprises, it very much sticks to the bands\
   \ successful fan pleasing formula of massive stadium bouncing rocks songs with huge\
-  \ singalong choruses.</p>\r\n<p>Bring Me The Horizon have been on a rocket of a\
+  \ singalong choruses.</p>\n<p>Bring Me The Horizon have been on a rocket of a journey\
-  \ journey over the last few years, selling over 4 Million albums globally to date,\
+  \ over the last few years, selling over 4 Million albums globally to date, playing\
-  \ playing sell out shows in over 40 countries.We have their brand new album in our\
+  \ sell out shows in over 40 countries.We have their brand new album in our hands\
-  \ hands and we want it to give it you, think no more and enter below for a chance\
+  \ and we want it to give it you, think no more and enter below for a chance to win!</p>\n"
-  \ to win!</p>"
 entry-title: "Win Bring Me The Horizon amo CD!"
-entry-content: "Enter the draw to win Bring Me The Horizon amo CD!\r\nby completing\
+entry-content: "<p>Enter the draw to win Bring Me The Horizon amo CD!\nby completing\
-  \ the form below before 23:59 on 28th of February 2019."
+  \ the form below before 23:59 on 28th of February 2019.</p>\n"
 has-winner: false
 prize-description: "Bring Me The Horizon amo CD."
 special-conditions: "Multiple entries are allowed up to one every day."